well-typed/hs-bindgen/alternatives/README.md

                 (long) offsetof (t, f));
 ```

-It also supports writing some inline-C using #def, as some form of poor-man's
+It also supports writing some inline-C using `#def`, as some form of poor-man's
 <https://hackage.haskell.org/package/inline-c>.

 You get no support for declaring function signatures, this piggy-backs on the